-- Lunch meeting with current UB SPPS pharmacy residents. - Tour of the Pharmacy Building - Involved parties: residency program administrative director, RPDs, residency program preceptors, pharmacy residents. - Applicants will be formally evaluated (Appendix I) by RPD and program preceptors. - Resident involvement - Residents are expected to actively participate in the recruitment for residency positions directly affiliated with the UB SPPS. - PGY2 residents are expected to participate in recruiting through the residency showcase and Personnel Placement Service at ASHP Midyear. - Residents are expected to assist during the on-site interview process. - Residency Matching Program - All pre-candidate status, candidate status, and accredited residency programs will participate in the residency matching program.
+- Residents are expected to actively participate in the recruitment for residency positions directly affiliated with the UB SPPS. - PGY2 residents are expected to participate in recruiting through the residency showcase and Personnel Placement Service at ASHP Midyear. - Residents are expected to assist during the on-site interview process.

+• Residency Matching Program

+- O All pre-candidate status, candidate status, and accredited residency programs will participate in the residency matching program.
 Eligible PGY2 residency programs may elect to early commit with a current PGY1 resident in a UB SPPS-sponsored program (Appendix J). - Residents accepted into a PGY2 program must provide a copy of their PGY1 pharmacy residency certificate prior to beginning the program or on the first day of the PGY2 program.